 LRTs are controlled using the Deck Unit comprising a low-cost deck unit and remote transducer on 10 metres of cable.
 The deck unit is initially used to program the acoustic identity of the LRT, test the transponder and load the release nut prior to deployment.
 Once deployed, the deck unit can measure ranges to the transponder and prior to sending a secure release command, relocate the transponder.
 The deck unit can be controlled via RS232 enabling raw range data to be logged to a PC.

 The transponder is compatible with our ROV-Homer and Homer-Pro target relocation systems.
-Deployed at a point of interest and weeks or years later, the LRT can be interrogated to provide range and direction guidance to a ROV pilot or diver wishing to home back on to it.
+Deployed at a point of interest, the LRT can be interrogated weeks or years later to provide range and direction guidance to a ROV pilot or diver wishing to home back on to it.

 Furthermore, the transponder’s exact seabed co-ordinates can be quickly and easily determined using Sonardyne’s Prospector system, calibrated from a GPS positioned vessel.

 A rope canister is also available for pop-up buoy applications, with 75, 120 or 160 m lengths of high breaking-strain rope.

 As an option, the LRT can give an indication that it is tilted beyond 30° from vertical using the acoustic link, allowing warning of incorrect string deployment before leaving the site.